Title: Techno Granny, Windows 7, Are You Ready, Willing and Able |

 Aero Peek shows the desktop when you hover over the right edge of the toolbar, and is also an option in the program-switching hot key Alt+Tab.
 (This image was taken from the Windows 7 Release Candidate, but looks and functions the same in the official version of Windows 7./Screenshot by Seth Rosenblatt/CNET)

 Resizing programs has been simplified and improved by the capability to drag a window's title bar.
 Drag a program window to the top of your monitor to expand it to full screen.
 If you want to work in two windows simultaneously, drag one to the left edge and one to the right edge of your screen, and they'll automatically resize to half the width of your monitor.
 Dragging a program away from the top or sides will return it to its original size.
 This is an entirely new feature in Windows 7, but it should prove easy to adopt because it mimics and expands on the maximize/restore button that people have been resizing windows with since Windows 95.
+Theme packages also make it much faster to change the look of Windows 7.
+From the Control Panel, you can change the theme under Appearance and Personalization.
+Microsoft has created several theme packages to give people a taste for what the feature can do.
+Click on one to download it, and it instantly changes the color scheme and background--no need to reboot.
+Users can create their own themes, as well.

 Windows Media Player and Device Stage